 Homeowners Insurance: What Is It And How Are You Covered?

 Homeowners insurance provides financial protection for your home and other important assets against disasters, theft, and accidents for which you’re liable.
-Home insurance is also required by most lenders before they'll let you take out a mortgage on a house.
+Most lenders also require home insurance before they'll let you take out a mortgage on a house.

-A basic homeowners insurance policy includes six coverage provisions that cover the structure of your home, your personal property, additional living expenses, and legal and medical expenses.
+A basic homeowners insurance policy includes six coverage provisions that cover your home's structure, personal property, additional living expenses, and legal and medical expenses.

-Dwelling coverage is the part of your policy that covers the cost of repairing or rebuilding your home if it’s damaged or destroyed by a fire, hurricane, or another disaster listed in your policy.
-With dwelling coverage, your home’s foundation, roofing, walls, deck, floors, cabinetry, plumbing, water heaters — basically anything that is built into the home is covered up to the limit in your policy.
+Dwelling coverage is the part of your policy covering the cost of repairing or rebuilding your home if it’s damaged or destroyed by a fire, hurricane, or another disaster listed in your policy.
+With dwelling coverage, your home’s foundation, roofing, walls, deck, floors, cabinetry, plumbing, water heaters — basically anything built into the home is covered up to the limit in your policy.

 Other structures coverage